New York City New York, USA Travel Guide

 Bear Mountain State Park and Harriman State Park upstate offer more challenging hiking trails and scenic vistas.

-Explore The Most visited urban park in the united states's loop, the Hudson River Greenway, the Brooklyn Bridge, and Prospect Park's loop.
+Explore The Most visited urban park within the united states's loop, the Hudson River Greenway, the Brooklyn Bridge, and Prospect Park's loop.
 Dedicated bike lanes are expanding.

 Always prioritize personal safety when engaging in outdoor activities.
 Be aware of your surroundings, check weather conditions, and stay on marked trails.